 Waste prevention and minimization

 Both the Basel and Stockholm conventions advocate waste prevention and minimization.
-Under the Stockholm Convention, the production and use of PDBEs is to be eliminated, with limited exemptions for their use as provided in part I of Annex A to the Convention.
+Under the Stockholm Convention, the production and use of POP-BDEs is to be eliminated, with limited exemptions for their use as provided in Annex A to the Convention.

 Quantities of waste containing POP-BDEs should be minimized through isolation and source separation to prevent mixing and contamination of other waste streams.

-The mixing and blending of wastes with POP-BDEs content above 50 mg/kg or 1000 mg/kg36 with other materials solely for the purpose of generating a mixture with a POP-BDEs content at or below 50 mg/kg or 1000 mg/kg are not environmentally sound.
+The mixing and blending of wastes with POP-BDEs content above the values specified in paragraph 41 with other materials solely for the purpose of generating a mixture with a POP-BDEs content at or below the values specified in paragraph 41 are not environmentally sound.
 Nevertheless, the mixing or blending of materials as a pre-treatment method may be necessary in order to enable treatment or to optimize treatment efficiency.

 For further information on waste prevention and minimization, see section IV.C of the general technical guidelines.